maudnals/greedy-grid/README.md

 Disclaimer:

 - **I took note that the assignment is not about building an interface :)**
   However: I've realized that I was debugging faster when I could rely on a visual representation.
 The interface you see is just an artefact!
+- This implementation can scale to any numbers of colors.
 - This implementation could be improved (see list below); I have not applied these improvements for the sake of timeboxing.

 # Demo